a1143179/medical-tracker-backend/frontend/CYPRESS_README.md

 - Node.js 18 or higher
 - npm or yarn package manager
 - The application should be running on `http://localhost:3000`
-- The backend API should be running on `http://localhost:8080`

 ## Installation